TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

     - If i were to redo this engine, I would definitely just make everything a fixed timestep and have rendering run right after simulation.
 Then when I want to separate out the rendering into its own thread, then I would choose how stuff gets divvied up, but for the most part everything is simulator-thread driven and then the render thread lerps the provided values.

 - [ ] Create script for character controller movement but without the input from player.
+    - [ ] Perhaps this could just be a script that sends its data to another script?
+Maybe there could be a connections type thing?
+Mmmmm maybe provide a `on_start()` func for scripts where they could get the script that they need to send to and stuff?
 - [ ] Add another dummy character that plays the same anim as player.

 - [ ] Write the hitcapsule group sets interact w each other.